Honey28Git/Data-Analysis-for-UberDrive-Trips/README.md

-Uber Drive Driver Trips Data Analysis
+## Uber Drive Trips Data Analysis
-Learning Python for Data Science
+Problem:

 The project is based on the trips made by Uber drivers.
-Different aspects of the trip are analyzed by using different functions in Python.
+Here, we are analyzing different aspects of the trips by doing Exploratory Data Analysis.